Outlier-robust subsampling techniques for persistent homology: Introduction

-While one of the appeals of PH is its ability to study multi-scale data sets globally, local PH around a data point can also produce useful insights~\cite{Stolz2020}.
+While one of the appeals of PH is its ability to study multi-scale datasets globally, local PH around a data point can also produce useful insights, see for example ~\citep{Bendich2012,Ahmed2014,Fasy2016,Stolz2020,Wheeler2021}.
 Here, we present a novel landmark selection technique that allows us to obtain outlier-robust PH landmarks from noisy point cloud data.
-Our method relies on computing the Vietoris--Rips filtration~\cite{Carlsson2009, Ghrist2008} locally, in a small neighbourhood around each data point, where the afore mentioned computational problems of PH vanish.
+Our method is motivated by the Mayer--Vietoris sequence and relies on computing the Vietoris--Rips filtration~\citep{Carlsson2009, Ghrist2008} locally, in a small neighbourhood around each data point, where the aforementioned computational problems of PH vanish.
 Our algorithm then uses PH output to define a score for each data point which allows us to identify suitable candidates for landmarks.
-We apply our approach to very simple artificial data sets that consist of signal points sampled from an object with a topologically interesting structure, such as a sphere, a torus, or a Klein bottle, as well as noise points.
-We specifically include noise in our data sets, as we are motivated by practical applications of PH to large and noisy real-world data sets.
-The (global) PH of landmarks selected in our proposed way is close to the PH of signal points in the original data set.
-In comparison to existing landmark selection procedures, we demonstrate that our landmarks based on local PH perform very well on our data sets, in particular for low sampling densities.
-We further investigate the performance of our landmarks in comparison with an outlier-robust version of the $k$-means algorithm~\cite{Chawla2013} which we modify for landmark selection and again find that they are superior for low sampling densities.
+We investigate two different flavours of our approach, one using high scores to identify candidate landmarks and one using low scores.
+We apply our approach to very simple artificial datasets that consist of signal points sampled from an object with a topologically interesting structure, such as a sphere, a torus, or a Klein bottle, as well as noise points.
+A consequence of the inclusion of noise is that a large dataset cannot be reduced by applying subsampling techniques developed to infer the (persistent) homology of data~\citep{Cohen-Steiner2007,Niyogi2008,Dufresne2019}.
+The (global) PH of landmarks selected in our proposed method is close to the PH of signal points in the original dataset.
+In comparison to existing landmark selection procedures, we demonstrate that our landmarks based on local PH perform very well on our datasets, in particular for low sampling densities, with respect to robustness to outliers.
+We further investigate the performance of our landmarks in comparison with an outlier-robust version of the $k$--means algorithm~\citep{Chawla2013} which we modify for landmark selection and again find that they are superior for low sampling densities.
+Our PH landmarks present a valuable addition to the two existing techniques for landmarks selection for PH and we believe that they may also be of interest in a broader data science context.